IanWold/SpracheJson/README.md

 SpracheJSON is a JSON parser for C# written with the awesome [Sprache](https://github.com/sprache/Sprache) framework.
 I built this in much the same vain as [SpracheDown](https://github.com/IanWold/SpracheDown), more as a side project than anything.
 However, SpracheJSON is a **fully-functioning** JSON parser (as far as I'm aware), and as such you can use it for any of your JSON parsing needs.

 SpracheJSON can parse JSON from a string or from a file.
 It parses the JSON into a very simple abstract syntax tree.
-Imagine you have the following JSON file:
+Imagine you have the following JSON file in "MyFile.json":

 ```json
 {